 You can also freeze this recipe.
 Again, just make sure you use a good air-tight container.
 You can freeze this dish for up to 3 months.

-- 4 large sweet potatoes, peeled and diced into 1/2 inch cubes
+- 4 large sweet potatoes, about 2 lbs, peeled and diced into 1/2 inch cubes

 - 1 tablespoon pumpkin pie spice